 For the people and organizations we work with:

-• Agility is the facility to act and react fast and decisively, to move into and out of situations with sure-footed confidence, when the time is absolutely right so as to open the door to opportunities, secure competitive advantages and avoid potential threats.
+• Agility is the facility to act and react fast & decisively, to move in and out of situations with sure-footed confidence and when the time it is absolutely right to open the door to opportunities, secure competitive advantages and avoid potential threats.

-• Agility requires mental alertness that informs, and is informed by, a high state of suppleness and fitness.
-It is a state of readiness and of being, albeit one that needs to be rested to conserve energy and strength for when they are most needed.
+• Agility requires mental alertness that informs; and is informed by, a high state of suppleness and fitness.
+It is a state of readiness and albeit because one that needs to be rested to conserve energy and strength for when they are most needed.

-• Agility’s use is situational, so it is important to develop it for when you need it.
+• Agility’s use is situational.
+So it is important to develop it for when you need it.
 Once the time has come, if you and your organisation do not possess agility, it is too late to start working on it.
 When a leading building society heard that another mortgage and savings book was available, it moved fast.
-By deploying the appraisal and decision making capability it had achieved through making two other acquisitions, it rapidly secured attractively priced funding that reduced its requirement to access more expensive and volatile wholesale markets.
+By deploying the appraisal and decision making capability, it had achieved through making two other acquisitions, it rapidly secured attractively price funding that reduced its requirement to access more expensive and volatile wholesale markets.

 Agility is not:

-• Heavy change management programmes.
-Agility is about travelling light in the right general direction with strategic goals in mind.
+• Heavy change management programmes: Agility is about travelling in the right general direction with strategic goals in mind.

 A lot of Praesta’s work is with individual leaders.
-We have therefore explored how they can promote and embody agility themselves.
-Eight mutually reinforcing elements stand out in relation to how an agile leader relates to others and manages him/herself.
+We have therefore explored how they can promote and embody agility in themselves.
+We found out that there are eight mutually reinforcing elements which stands out in relation to how an agile leader relates to others and manages him/herself.

-• Sustain momentum.
-The emphasis needs to be on finding reasons to say “yes” rather then “no”.
+• Sustain momentum: The emphasis needs to be on finding reasons to say “yes” rather then “no”.
 If you are behaving like a rabbit in the headlights, going round in circles, parking things or putting them off, then your organisation will drift.
-It is easier to exercise agility if there is some momentum that can be deployed to seize an opportunity, take avoiding action or find another way of achieving your own or your organisation’s goals.
+It is easier to exercise agility if there is some momentum that can be deployed to seize an opportunity, take preventing actions or find another way of achieving your own or your organisation’s goals.

-• Have adult conversations.
-Organisational confidence is fragile and fickle.
+• Have Meaningful conversations: Organisational confidence is fragile and fickle.
 Easy clichés and glib assurances do not impress people who read newspapers and are plugged into informed social networks.
 Talking meaningfully to your own people keeps you and them in the loop of what is actually happening.
 They will take comfort from knowing you and others are “on watch”.
-You will make better decisions because of what they tell you.
-And when you take action, people will be prepared for it.
+You will make better decisions because of what they will tell you and when you take action, people will be prepared for it.

-• Encourage initiative.
-If you have all the answers, set all the goals and have a marked preference for how things should be done, then others will tend to do what is safe: keep their heads down, walk the treadmill and do what they’re told.
-Expressing your displeasure with these ponderous behaviours will make them worse.
-Enabling others, by encouraging their contributions and supporting their efforts, is more likely to succeed.
+• Encourage initiative: If you have all the answers, have set all the goals and have a marked preference for how things should be done, then others will tend to do what is safe by keeping their heads down, walking the treadmill and doing what they’re told to do.
+Expressing your displeasure with these ponderous behaviors will make them worse.
+Enabling others by encouraging their contributions and supporting their efforts is more likely to succeed.

-• Listen to the small voice within.
-The subconscious has a habit of making connections that we find hard to articulate.
+• Listen to the small voice within: The subconscious has a habit of making connections that we find hard to articulate.
 That does not mean that the messages it sends us are wrong, but they are easy to dismiss.
-Instinct is a bedfellow of agility, so take time out to reflect and, when your inner voice speaks, give it some air time: it may be speaking a message you should hear!
+Instinct is a bedfellow of agility, so take time out to reflect and when your inner voice speaks, give it some air time because it may be speaking a message you should hear!

 We also work with a lot of top teams.
 For them, agility is promoted by:

-• Integrating with the informal organisation.
-Most of the effective communication within organisations is carried out informally.
-If top team members have influential positions in the informal social networks that operate across the organisation’s key functions and geographies, the team as a whole can get the intelligence it needs, disseminate information, test decisions, marshal opinion and mobilise resources.
+• Integrating with the informal organisation: Most of the effective communication within organisations is carried out informally.
+If top team members have influential positions in the informal social networks that operate across the organisation’s key functions and geographies, the team as a whole can get the intelligence it needs, disseminate information, test decisions, marshal opinion and mobilize resources.

 best of both.

-• Comprehending the environment.
-Most of our clients’ organisations are investing more effort in the complementary activities of scanning the environment and making sense of what they are finding out, in order to inform decision making in a timely way.
-Typically this involves:
+> Comprehending the environment: Most of our clients’ organisations are investing more effort in the complementary activities of scanning the environment and making sense of what they are finding out, in order to inform decision making in a timely way.
+Typically this involves the following: